Definition of Profit Before Tax

 - PBT is not a restorative measure for comparison purposes if the business’s operations are not similar in nature and scale.

-- It does not consider tax, which may mislead the statements as the company’s profits may be eligible for the tax benefits.
+- It does not consider tax, which may mislead the statements as the company’s profits may be eligible for tax benefits.

 - Also, it does not reflect on cash profits generated during the accounting period.
 Sometimes, the organization may be more interested in knowing its cash position than profitability.